 Auto-join experiment assignments to product and business outcome data

 Upload your variant assignment file and your event or revenue data separately.
-AnalityQa AI AI joins them on user ID and makes the merged dataset available for all queries — primary metric, guardrails, and segment analysis — without any manual data preparation.
+AnalityQa joins them on user ID and makes the merged dataset available for all queries — primary metric, guardrails, and segment analysis — without any manual data preparation.

 05